ddbj/www/_jga/download-e.md

 Decrypt downloaded encrypted data files by using the decryption tools.

-Use the decryption tools in Linux.
-Windows is not supported. {:.attention}

 <div class="attention red">
 Use the decryption tools in Linux.
 Windows is not supported.
 </div>